Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 ```

 This would be the perfect solution, allowing us to change the status of any certificate
 at any time without restarting any service.
-Now, the challenge is then to easily
+Now, the challenge is to easily implement
-implement this solution on ActiveMQ.
-If it turns out that it's easier to create a custom
+this solution on ActiveMQ.
+If it turns out that it's easier to create a custom plug-in,
-plug-in, we'll have to do that instead.
+we'll have to do that instead.

 After investigating a couple of hours, we find out that it should be possible to do it,
 as there exists an option on the [`java.security`](http://activemq.apache.org/how-do-i-use-ssl.html#HowdoIuseSSL-Certificaterevocation)